gwyatt40/Pi-in-the-Sky/README.md

 ### Week 1 (Feb 11)

 #### Georgia
 This week I worked on brainstorming and completing the project plan.
 I created a schedule, materials list, risk mitigation write-up, and basic code layout.
 I also planned solutions for the issues of both flight and weight related to this project.
+Goals for next week: Order all necessary parts, fix Pi/github issues with the folder, start very basic servo control code.

 #### Bob